Mirong1707/Social_Graph/README.md

 # Social_Graph
+This is social networking research 👥. <br/>
+Purpose: To find, cluster and classify the strong connectivity components in a graph of friends from a social network using Python and Gephi. <br/>
 In order to parse your friends, we've generated an easy-to-analyse json file.
-The following is one version of parsing facebook.
+The following is one version of parsing VKontakte.
 ```python
 import requests
 import json